-Protesters filled Hong Kong International airport two weeks ago.
+Protesters filled Hong Kong International Airport in August.
 Many wore black, the unofficial uniform of these demonstrations.
-They carried signs and decorated the walls and floors with messages explaining why they’re rallying, disrupting the transit hub.
-Some taped bandages to their eyes, dripping with red ink to represent the injury to a female volunteer medic after she was hit with a beanbag round, allegedly fired by police during a protest earlier in August.
+They carried signs and decorated the walls and floors with messages explaining why they were rallying, disrupting the transit hub.
+Some taped bandages to their eyes, dripping with red ink to represent the injury to a female volunteer medic after she was hit with a bean bag round, allegedly fired by police during a protest earlier that month.

 The airport protests encapsulated months of turmoil in Hong Kong, which has only intensified in the weeks since.
 Demonstrations and sit-ins have now happened for about 26 weeks straight, at times turning tense and violent when police arrive spraying tear gas and rubber bullets.
 November was especially brutal: Police shot a protester, and a university campus occupied by demonstrators came under siege from police.

-What began as a targeted protest against a controversial extradition bill in June has transformed into what feels like a battle for the future of Hong Kong.
+What began as a targeted protest against a controversial extradition bill in June has transformed into a battle for the future of Hong Kong.
 Protesters are not just fighting their local government.
 They’re challenging one of the most powerful countries on earth: China.

 “How this is going to play out is really hard to say,” Victoria Hui, a professor of political science at University of Notre Dame, told me.
 “But Hong Kong will definitely never be the same.”

-Protesters have sustained the demonstrations for 12 weeks, making it hard to keep track of all the developments.
+Protesters have sustained the demonstrations for six months, making it hard to keep track of all the developments.
 Here’s a guide to the unrest in Hong Kong: how it started, what it’s all about, and why China is so worried about it.